Obsidian-TTRPG-Community/Bunkers-n-Badasses-Markdown/Glossary/Damage Types.md

 ## Eldritch Damage

-Eldritch damage is a unique combination the elemental damage types Radiation, Incendiary, and [[Damage Types#Cryo Damage|Cryo]].
+Eldritch damage is a unique combination the elemental damage types Radiation, Incendiary, and [[Bunkers and Badasses/Glossary/Damage Types#Cryo Damage|Cryo]].

 It has the ability to bypass traditional defenses such as health, armor, and shields with ease, and can even penetrate through barriers.
 Its power is derived from the manipulation of dark, otherworldly energies, making it highly effective against supernatural and otherworldly creatures.